7 Basic Food Items to Stock Now

 White Flour/Wheat

 Right now, you may have trouble getting hard white wheat, or any wheat for that matter.
-Unless you have a wheat grinder, I would not stock it.
+Unless you have a wheat grinder, I would not stock lots of it.
 Some people will tell you that you can barter with it, okay, if that works for you.

 My hand crank unit is from Montana, I saved for 5 years to buy it.
 It’s called the GrainMaker, and now they make a smaller one.
 I have a few electric wheat grinders, but my favorite is the KoMo Classic Wheat Grinder.
 I will use my solar-powered battery unit to power this one if we lose power for extended periods of time.